THE UNFINISHED BUSINESS(ES)

 Whatever the reasons why modern society condemns it, self-immolation had been regarded as wrong since ancient times; it was always common knowledge that committing suicide is equivalent to having an “unfinished business.”
 A widespread notion nowadays is when a person successfully destroys himself, his spirit hangs around for sometime or haunts the familiar places he had been because he had left some unfinished business.
 In other words, he is attracted back to the places he frequented and loved supposedly to find completion, rest and happiness.

 Ancient eastern beliefs claim to have knowledge beyond this.
-In fact, the master knows that the suicide has left three kinds of unfinished affairs or businesses which he has to bring into completion eventually in the future.
+In fact, the master knows that the suicide has left three kinds of unfinished affairs or businesses that he has to bring into completion eventually in the future.
 It is beyond the scope of this article to take up and cover what these three unconsummated businesses are, but the second is simple enough for us to discuss.
 It is actually what almost everybody already knows: that the suicide comes again to learn his lesson.

 There are several rationales given to the act of committing suicide such as honor, idealism, and desperation.
 No matter what the arguments are, suicide is never justified and it is committed under only one condition - helplessness.
-The kamikaze pilot may rationalize his act as a great sacrifice to his country; the leaders of a group of hunger strikers as an act of defiance, or the terrorists as an act to instill fear, yet these are all motivated by helplessness, weakness, fear, and desperation.
+The kamikaze pilot may rationalize his act as a great sacrifice to his country; the leaders of a group of hunger strikers as an act of defiance; or the terrorists as an act to instill fear, yet these are all motivated by helplessness, weakness, fear, and desperation.
 If Japan were winning the war, the military leadership would have not come up with such scheme; if the protestors were granted what they were demanding for they would instead be rejoicing; and if the terrorists had the sympathy of the people, they would not be blowing themselves up together with innocent civilians.

 Eastern philosophy is not very concerned about the reasons and causes of suicide because it is a point already settled that it is wrong and being more important, that its effects to the person doing it are of extreme consequence.
 The term “unfinished business” has come down to our everyday language to describe the situation the suicide has found himself in; in due time, the suicide will have to finish all the three kinds of unfinished businesses he had left as a result of having ended his own life prematurely.